 The following analysis of select counties of the Western Washington real estate market is provided by Windermere Real Estate Chief Economist Matthew Gardner.
 We hope that this information may assist you with making better-informed real estate decisions.
 For further information about the housing market in your area, please don’t hesitate to contact your Windermere Real Estate agent.

 REGIONAL ECONOMIC OVERVIEW

-- Compared to the same period a year ago, price growth was strongest in Grays Harbor and Mason counties, but all markets saw double-digit price growth compared to a year ago.
+Compared to the same period a year ago, price growth was again strongest in San Juan County, but all markets saw prices rising more than 10% from a year ago.

 DAYS ON MARKET